rockdaboot/todo/README.md

       We can arrange the code into internal functions and call them from the public-facing API functions, adapting these as we want.
     - We take code out of current wget's hacky codebase and put it into easy-to-use, reusable public libraries.
+- create a 'wget2-debian' git repo for Debian packaging, so we can get it easier into Debian

 [1] I guess this depends on how we're planning to release wget2.
 Because AFAIK wget2 will eventually
     be merged on top of current wget, right?
 So, will libwget be on the same codebase as wget